DataDog/integrations-extras/seagence/README.md

 ### Installation

 Visit [Seagence][1] to sign up for free.
-Once registered, you can initiate Seagence<->Datadog connection in 2 ways.
-1) Find the Seagence tile in Datadog's Integrations view and click "Install Integration".
-Then click connect button on the tile which will guide you through the Datadog OAUTH2 flow to grant Seagence access to post Events to your Datadog account.
-2) Alternatively, login into your Seagence account, goto Settings -> Integrations page and add a Datadog connection.
-This also guides you through the Datadog OAUTH2 flow to grant Seagence necessary access.
+Once registered, you can initiate the connection between Seagence and Datadog in 2 ways:
+1. Find the Seagence tile in Datadog's Integrations view and click **Install Integration**.
+Click **Connect** on the tile, which guides you through the Datadog OAuth2 flow to grant Seagence access to post Events to your Datadog account.
+2. Alternatively, log in into your Seagence account and go to **Settings** > **Integrations**.
+Add a Datadog connection and follow the prompts to set up OAuth2 and grant Seagence access to post Events to your Datadog account.

 ### Configuration
 Using -javaagent option, attach Seagence's java agent to your application.
 Java agent can be downloaded from your Seagence account.
 For more information, please visit [getting started][3] on [Seagence][1].